 Exotic animals can transfer serious diseases to humans including salmonella, chlamydia, giardia, herpes, hepatitis A, rabies, ringworm, tuberculosis, measles, monkey pox, dermatophytosis, candidiasis and many more.

 Large, strong animals are an obvious risk, but even small animals can be dangerous when they act on their defensive or predatory instincts.
 As exotic animals grow and their hormones change, they can become very aggressive.
-Bites, claws, talons, beaks, spines and tails can all be dangerous.
+Teeth, claws, talons, beaks, spines and tails can all be dangerous.

 In 2007, a woman was killed by a tiger in front of her children near 100 Mile House.
 The tiger was one of three kept in an unaccredited roadside attraction.
 Although the BC SPCA had been investigating since 2005, there was no legislation in place to prevent them from having the tigers.
 This devastating event led the BC Ministry of Environment to develop new exotic animal legislation.